 On August 23, 1869, the Suttons, who were also law officers, had an excuse to go after the Taylor brothers due to the killing of the soldiers.
-As Jack and Phillip were riding in the early morning near their father’s ranch, they came upon a posse of Sutton “Regulators” led by Jack Helm.
-When the Sutton group opened fire on the pair, Jack and Phillip fought back.
-When the smoke cleared Phillip was wounded but able to escape.
+As Jack and Phillip were riding near their father’s ranch in the early morning, they came upon a posse of Sutton “Regulators” led by Jack Helm.
+Jack and Phillip fought back when the Sutton group opened fire on the pair.
+When the smoke cleared, Phillip was wounded but able to escape.
 However, Jack was killed, but not before he had hit five of the “Regulators.”

 Jack Taylor is buried in the Bird Cemetery in Caddo, Texas.

 © Kathy Alexander/Legends of America, updated November 2022.